-File Formats : Spark provides a very simple manner to load and save data files in a very large number of file formats.
-Formats may range the formats from being the unstructured, like text, to semi structured way, like JSON, to structured, like Sequence Files.
-The input file formats that Spark wraps all are transparently handle in a compressed format based on the file extension specified.
+Spark provides a simple manner to load and save data files in a very large number of file formats.
+These formats may range from being unstructured, like text, to semi-structured, like JSON, to structured, like sequence files.
+The input file formats that Spark wraps are transparently handled in a compressed format based on the file extension specified.

 Interested in learning Apache Spark?
-Click here to learn more in this Cloudera Spark Training!
+Click here to learn more from this Cloudera Spark Training!

 input = sc.textFile("file:///home/holden/repos/spark/README.md")